Greentaily/qt-jsonplaceholder-table/README.md

-# This application
+# qt-jsonplaceholder-table
-This simple application fetches JSON user data from jsonplaceholder.typicode.com via QTcpSocket to display it in a specific way inside QTableView widget.
+This simple application will fetch JSON user data from jsonplaceholder.typicode.com via QTcpSocket to display it in a specific way inside QTableView widget.

 The rules for the representation of the source data are as follows:
 - Only two fields from the source data are displayed: name and address->geo->latitude.